egartley/pegasus/README.md

 ## Goals

 - Create, edit and view pages
-  - These can include contain text, images, graphs, and other media
+  - These can include text, images, graphs, and other media
 - Maintain certain elements of Wikipedia
   - General look and feel
   - Basic functionality